Darin Smith

-Darin Smith is an American attorney and politician serving as the interim United States Attorney for the District of Wyoming since 2025.
-He previously served as a member of the Wyoming Senate from the 6th district.
+Darin Dale Smith is an American attorney and politician who is the Senate-confirmed United States Attorney for the District of Wyoming since 2026.
+He is a former member of the Wyoming Senate from the 6th district.
 A member of the Republican Party, he was elected in 2024 after being endorsed by Donald Trump.
-He was later appointed as U.S. Attorney in August 2025.
+He was later appointed by Trump as interim U.S. Attorney in August 2025 before being confirmed by the Senate on May 18, 2026.
 He worked as an executive at the Christian Broadcasting Network for 11 years and was a candidate for Wyoming's at-large congressional district in 2016 and 2022.

 Early life and education

 Smith was born in Laramie, Wyoming, and was raised in Rock Springs.
 He graduated from the University of Wyoming in 1996, where he was on the wrestling team and was an Honorable Mention Academic All-American in 1994 and 1995.
 Smith received a Juris Doctor from the University of Wyoming College of Law in 2000.